nursultanturdaliev/dr-aksana-ismailbekova-portfolio/docs/Adding-New-Files.md

 If you're still having trouble:
 1. Double-check that you followed each step exactly
-2. Try using the File Helper Tool if you haven't already
+2. Make sure you replaced ALL placeholder text in the HTML template
 3. Make sure your file name doesn't have any spaces or special characters
 4. Contact your web developer for technical assistance